ss-beri/ss-beri.github.io/pages/mydoc/FORMATS_artifact_evaluation_process.md

 * If the evaluation of an AEP requires a financial cost (e.g., running it on a cloud service), it might not be evaluated.

 ### Evaluation criteria
 Reproducibility and usability are the two main criteria used by the reviewers.
-Please see [this ACM page](https://www.acm.org/publications/policies/artifact-review-and-badging-current) for a description of AE terminology.
+Please see <a href="https://www.acm.org/publications/policies/artifact-review-and-badging-current" target="_blank">this ACM page</a>

 **Reproducibility** essentially means that the results of the paper have been independently obtained by a team other than the authors using artifacts provided by the authors.
 Reviewers will assign a score and provide feedback based on: